Wisconsin Economic Development Corporation: Leadership and governance

 The WEDC is governed by an 18-member board of directors.
 The governor of Wisconsin appoints six members of the board, with the advice and consent of the Wisconsin Senate.
 The speaker of the Wisconsin State Assembly may appoint four members, the Senate majority may appoint four members, and the minority leaders of the two legislative chambers may each appoint one member.
 The secretaries of the Wisconsin Department of Administration and the Wisconsin Department of Revenue also both serve as non-voting members of the board.
 When the corporation was first established, the governor was ex officio chairman of the board; since 2015, the chair has been elected by the board from among its members.
 The current board chair is Henry C. Newell, retired CEO of Wausau Paper.

 The corporation is administered by a secretary and chief executive officer, appointed by the governor with the advice and consent of the Senate.
-The current CEO, Melissa "Missy" Hughes, was nominated by Governor Tony Evers in September 2019 and confirmed by the Senate in October 2019.
+The current CEO, John W. Miller, was appointed by Governor Tony Evers in December 2025.